520 Fifth Avenue: Rabina development

 The developer Mickey Rabina purchased the site in 2019 for $205 million.
 Rabina repaid Mack during the process of buying the site, and he secured a new mortgage for $110 million from Bank OZK.
 Bank OZK made the construction loan to the project's developer despite a drop in foot traffic on Fifth Avenue (attributed to the COVID-19 pandemic) due to project's residential component and the enduring strength of the Manhattan residential market.
 At the time, the developers tentatively planned to construct a 76-story skyscraper rising 920 ft.
-Plans for a building designed by Kohn Pedersen Fox were filed in early 2021, replacing the earlier Thor (and subsequently Ceruzzi and SMI) plan designed by Handel Architects.
+Kohn Pedersen Fox (KPF) received the commission after KPF's president James von Klemperer heard rumors about Rabina's plans and cold called him.
+KPF's plans were filed in early 2021, replacing the earlier Thor (and subsequently Ceruzzi and SMI) plan designed by Handel Architects.
 The plans called for a skyscraper rising 896 ft, with about 100 residences.
 In addition, the facade was to be made of terracotta rather than glass.

 New York YIMBY reported that Kohn Pedersen Fox had redesigned the plans for the skyscraper in December 2021.
 Rabina received a combined $540 million in construction financing from Bank OZK and The Carlyle Group in March 2022.
 Excavation began at some point between the redesign and the financing and was still underway in July 2022.
 Work on the building's foundation began later in 2022.
 The project was constrained by the small site and the fact that the neighboring streets could not be closed to traffic.
 As a result, several cranes had to be used to construct the superstructure, and a series of hoists were installed to accelerate deliveries of materials.
 Construction was above street level as of March 2023.
 New York YIMBY reported that the installation of the building's facade was underway in October 2023.

 Sales at the building began in April 2024, with the cheapest apartments selling for $1.7 million.
 Three-fifths of the apartments had been sold by that October, when the building was topped out.
 Steelwork was completed at the end of that December.
 At the time, the first residents were scheduled to move into 520 Fifth Avenue in 2025, while the building was expected to be completed the following year.
 By the time the highest penthouse apartment was sold in February 2025, eighty-five percent of the units had been sold.
 The first office tenants leased space that July.
 Among the building's early commercial tenants was the conglomerate JAB Holding Company and Texas Capital.
+Rabina refinanced the building in December 2025 with a $640 million loan from the Carlyle Group.
+As of 2025, construction was expected to be finished on June 1, 2026.
+The penthouse was sold in May 2026 for $12 million.